JoryKlaverstijn/LaMAS_G17/README.md

 * `TextChat.py`: Class for the in-game chat showing messages and events
 * `Controller.py`: Class for handling any key/mouse events
 * `View.py`: Handles the drawing of all the game components

-# Extra notes
-Tried to follow the suggested 'model-view-controller' structure.
-Feel free to comment on the code-structure, and general readability of the code.
-Also feel free to email to any of our school emails if something is not clear.
-Unfortunately we did not yet have time to implement the logic of the AI, but we could probably discuss this during our meeting.